 There was a school and a church.
 Residents included the well-known Juvenal, Kuykendall, Stearns, Smalley, Swindoll, and Wilbarger families.

-A log house stood nearby, built by Adam Orgain, a black man born a slave in 1835.
+A log house stood nearby, built by Adam Orgain, the first person to live in what we now call Hutto, a Black man born a slave in 1837.

 International & Great Northern Railroad

 When his owner, John Henry Orgain and other Orgain (Organ) relatives, moved to central Texas in the early 1850’s, Adam Orgain was forced to go to Texas as well.
 Growing anti-slave sentiment in Tennessee may have prompted the white Orgain families to move to Texas to protect their “holdings” and seek new opportunities.
 This same scenario had occurred with many other Tennessee and Southern State slave owner families that had relocated to Texas.

 In 1854, at the young age of seventeen, Adam was placed out alone on the Blackland Prairie not far from Cottonwood Creek in what is now Hutto to watch over the ranching interests of his master, John Henry Orgain.To learn more, please click here.

 While constructing the International and Great Northern Railroad, the railroad company also purchased five acres of land for a designated station stop.
 This created the Town of Hutto, which was named after James Emory Hutto, who was born June 8, 1824, in Alabama.